 Team Autofab’s 2018 Norra Mexican 1000

 Team Autofab this year consisted of John Ehmke the owner and builder of the Autofab spare parts truck and our driver of record.
 I shared driving duties along with Don Moss from Moss Brothers Racing.
 Joining us again this year were Dan Thunborg and Craig Laws pulling double duty as chase crew and navigators.
-Our friends Robert and Kaylyn Hudson came back for another race as chase two with Robert’s big Dodge.
-We also had some extra support this year from the Moss Brothers Racing team for the first two days when Gary and Dennis Dunn and they’re sons JP and Bailey along with Brain Meadows showed up to check out the happiest race on earth first hand.
+Our friends Robert and Kaylyn Hudson came back for another race and chase two with Robert’s big Dodge.
+We also had some extra support this year from the Moss Brothers Racing team for the first two days when Gary and Dennis Dunn and their sons JP and Bailey along with Brain Meadows showed up to check out the happiest race on earth firsthand.
 We once again entered John’s 75 Ford F-100 in the vintage open truck with rear leaf springs class.
-They’re we’re six entries registered but only four showed up to race our class.
+There were six entries registered but only four showed up to race in our class.

 The race would once again run from the city of Ensenada to San Jose del Cabo at the tip of the peninsula using the same five-day schedule as last year.
 Our adventure started on Saturday for tech inspection where they close down the street in front of the Riviera Cultural center in the heart of Ensenada.
 It’s like one big fiesta and off-road car show rolled into one.
 After getting everyone registered and our tracking unit installed we sailed through tech inspection with no trouble.
 Part of the team headed off to eat and got settled in the beach house at Punta Banda while the rest stayed in town for the driver’s meeting.

-Day one Ensenada to San Felipe I didn’t sleep all that well.
+On day one from Ensenada to San Felipe, I didn’t sleep all that well.